American Forensic Association National Speech Tournament: Public address events

-After dinner speaking is an original, humorous speech centered on a single theme or subject.
+After-dinner speaking is an original, humorous speech centered on a single theme or subject.
 While the speech should be mostly humorous, it should not resemble a stand-up comedy act.
 Judging should be based on speaking skill, speech coherence, and good taste in humor.
 Minimal notes are permitted, but heavily discouraged.

-Limited Preparation Events
+Limited preparation events

 There are two limited preparation events sponsored by the AFA.
 Limited preparation events are unique from other forensics events in that the speech is written 'on the spot' with a limited amount of time allocated to preparation.
 Both events are performed as speeches.
 Limited notes are commonly used in these events.
 Audio and visual aids may not be used.
 All limited preparation events have a 7-minute time limit.